How to Pass the PMP Exam on Your First Attempt

 How long does it take to prepare to pass the PMP exam?

 Most candidates spend two to three months preparing after completing their 35 contact hours.
-Consistent, deliberate practice with question analysis beats long, passive reading every time.
+Consistent, deliberate practice with question analysis therefore beats long, passive reading every time.

 What is the PMP exam pass rate?